JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     They are `which`, `git`, and `ssh-keygen`.
 Make sure these are installed before you begin this section.

+    If you don't have them installed, go read [SSH Deploy Keys - the walkthrough](@ref) for a manual walk-through.

 SSH keys can be generated with the `Travis.genkeys` from the `DocumenterTools` package.
 Install and load it as